 - Computer advice: Virus, firewall, etc.

 - Operating system: Mac, PC, Linux.

-I was also instructed to collect my top 50 Thai words and the ten sentences I say most often.
+I was also instructed to come to class with the 50 Thai words and ten sentences I say most often.
 And as you might already know, I had a jump on that one for two sentences at least.

 During my first class I was totally nervous.
-I was also freezing.
-Because in order to prepare a cool and quiet room, I’d put the ac on high two hours before my scheduled class.
+I was also freezing because in order to prepare a cool and quiet room, I had the ac on high two hours before my scheduled class.
 And I’m not depending 100% on my memory about the cold or the nerves, because Call Recorder automatically saves an mp3 of each lesson to my HD.
 Yeah.
 A recording of every mistake I make.
 And every shiver as well.
-Now, how sweet it that?
+How sweet is that?

 But what really helped set me at ease was Khun Narisa’s belief that video slows down the online process.
 A relief, because I work on my computer flat back on the sofa.
 Eeew.
 She’d be looking right up my nose.

 During the first minutes of the lesson Khun Narisa felt around to discover my Thai level.
 To, you know, make sure that what I stated on her form (total cacca) matched my existing skills.
 Suffering through it all I hemmed, I hawed, and with Mr. Bunt and Duvet being locked in their room, I blushed all on my lonesome.